 After working between his practices in Sydney and Newcastle during 2008, he decided to focus only on the Hunter Region so relocated with his family in 2009.
 He consults from his state-of-the-art clinic in Charlestown and operates in various private hospitals.

 Dr Moncrieff graduated from the University of New South Wales in Medicine with Honours in 1997 and completed 10 years of specialist surgical training in 2007.

 Dr Moncrieff has been published in medical literature and regularly presents at medical forums around the country.

-Recent examples include Dr Moncrieff's co-authoring of a paper on the functional benefits of tummy tucks which was published in the March 2018 edition of the internationally acclaimed Plastic and Reconstructive Journal of the American Society of Plastic Surgeons.
-In 2019 that paper went on to win a best new author award in the Journal.
+Recent examples include Dr Moncrieff's co-authoring of a paper on the functional benefits of tummy tucks which was published in the internationally acclaimed Plastic and Reconstructive Journal of the American Society of Plastic Surgeons.
+In 2019 that paper won the best new author award.

 His work has also been recognised with awards from his colleague and industry experts.
 Most recently this included the Australasian Surgical Body Makeover of the Year awarded at the 2019 Global MyFaceMyBody Awards in Las Vegas.

 Dr Moncrieff is the Medical Director at Charlestown Private Hospital and sits on their Medical Advisory Committee.
 He regularly presents to nursing and medical teams in local hospitals on plastic surgery and patient care.

 Outside his practice, Dr Moncrieff is a proud father of three boys, including twins, and a patient fisherman.
 What do those interests mean for you?
 That he can multi-task, stays very calm under pressure and remains focused for hours – nice traits to have in a surgeon!